karlo178/Wall-Buddy/README.md

    - Ask questions such as, "What's my next task?" or "How much budget is remaining?"

 5. **Entertainment Checker:**
-   - Discover local entertainment options by saying, "What are the movie showtimes for today?"
+   - Discover local entertainment options by saying, "What are the movies showtime for today?"

 ## Getting Started